 I want to mention one thing before we go any further.
-This word in the New King James Version that is rendered "charitable deeds," and in the Old King James, "alms" would be best translated as "your mercifulness," or "your mercy."
+This word in the New King James Version that is rendered "charitable deeds," and in the King James, "alms" would be best translated as "your mercifulness," or "your mercy."
 There are some who believe the word should actually be "righteousness."

 This comes from the Hebrew concept of good deeds, or alms.
-In the Old Testament, the Hebrew word used most often for the idea is "sadaka," translated most often as righteousness.
+In the Old Testament, the Hebrew word used most often for the idea is tsedaqah, translated most often as righteousness.
 Rather than saying, "doing good deeds," they say, "doing righteousness."

 And so the idea here is righteous acts—good works, obviously.
 I just wanted to help you see that.
 The Greeks didn't have a word that worked exactly, and so Matthew chose this word which meant "mercies."
-OK.
-Let's go on.

 Matthew 6:1-4 Take heed that you do not do your charitable deeds before men, to be seen by them.
 Otherwise you have no reward from your Father in heaven.
 Therefore, when you do a charitable deed, do not sound a trumpet before you as the hypocrites do in the synagogues and in the streets, that they may have glory from men.
 Assuredly, I say to you, they have their reward.
 But when you do a charitable deed, do not let your left hand know what your right hand is doing, that your charitable deed may be in secret; and your Father who sees in secret will Himself reward you openly.

-Now, if you look at it this way like I said before—not just in terms of a Pharisee doing it to get on God's good side, but also that some were doing it from a soft heart, and wanting to.
+If you look at it this way like I said before—not just in terms of a Pharisee doing it to get on God's good side, but also that some were doing it from a soft heart, and wanting to.
 You can see that in both ways this kind of human charity can end in hypocrisy and vanity.
 It can become a show—theater.
 Whether one realizes it or not, even if one seems to have a soft heart, doing from the goodness of their heart as they say, it can be a pious act.
 One that in the end helps little and brings glory and attention to the giver, and not to God, which is the ultimate goal.

 If you remember my Glory of God series, that's the object of everything we do—to bring glory to God.
 So I guess what I'm saying here is that for a Christian soft-heartedness must not be accompanied by soft-headedness.